vladsakun/Langamy_/README.md

 # Info about app
 This application was created during the course __"Samsung IT School Ukraine"__.
 It's a basket for products that helps to __save money on daily products__ (milk, eggs and bread).
 A user can choose products from __3 supermarket chains__ (Novus, MegaMarket and Fozzy) and then __add them to his basket__.
 In the store user can easily __navigate his purchases and plans__.

+# Version and devices
+This project is implemented in __Android Studio 3.5.2__.
+This app works correctly at __API 23__ : Android 6.0 (Marshmallow) and higher.
+Tested on Xiaomi Mi A1, Samsung Galaxy A50, Samsung Galaxy A6 and Pixel 2XL API 29 (Virtual Device), Pixel API 28 (Virtual Device) and Nexus 5 API 28 (Virtual Device).

 |List of your studysets|  Create new list of words |  View specific studyset  |
 | --- | --- | --- |
 |<img src="https://i.imgur.com/xmbGjKb.jpg" height="600">|<img src="https://i.imgur.com/6ruTbBj.jpg" height="600">|<img src="https://i.imgur.com/cKH3OWk.jpg" height="600">|